Actor Kevin Spacey Faces Felony Charges For Alleged Sexual Assault

 The Nantucket Police Department began its criminal investigation in November 2017, said Massachusetts attorney Mitchell Garabedian at the conference.
 The department has since transferred the case to the district attorney's office.

-Multiple men have come forward with accusations of sexual assault and harassment against Spacey since October 2017, prompting Netflix to cut ties and drop the actor from its political drama House of Cards.
+Multiple men have come forward with accusations of sexual assault and harassment against Spacey since October 2017, prompting Netflix to cut ties with and drop the actor from its political drama House of Cards.

-Meanwhile, Spacey posted a bizarre video on Twitter today, apparently returning to his House of Cards character Frank Underwood, while also possibly echoing his real life predicament.
+Meanwhile, Spacey posted a bizarre video on Twitter Monday, apparently returning to his House of Cards character Frank Underwood, while also possibly echoing his real-life predicament.
 Looking straight at the camera, he laments an "unsatisfying ending" and suggests that Underwood might not be dead.

 House of Cards concluded its final season this fall.
 And Netflix has previously said that it will not be involved in any further production of the show that includes Spacey.